tstone/array.blue/source/posts/a-crash-course-in-scala-pattern-matching.md

 ## Cons (the good kind)

 There are some neat built-in patterns that are worth knowing about, in particular `::` is.
 In Scala `::` is both a function and a pattern named "cons".
-Sequences (arrays, lists, etc.) are based on a computer science concept called ["linked lists"](http://en.wikipedia.org/wiki/Linked_list).
+Some sequences (lists, etc.) are based on a computer science concept called ["linked lists"](http://en.wikipedia.org/wiki/Linked_list).
 The wikipedia page has a nice graphic which you might want to check out, but basically a linked list is a strategy for storing things in memory where each node has a value and a pointer to the next value.
 We could express this with a class…

 ```scala
 case class Node(value: String, next: Node)